benjaminchacko/benjaminchacko/README.md

 ### I'm a Sr. Coordinator, Liaison @ Comcast Advertising.
 I'm passionate about React and DevOps.

 - 🔭 I’m currently working on React JS projects and working on my [Google Data Analytics certificate](https://www.coursera.org/professional-certificates/google-data-analytics)
-- 🌱 I’m currently learning Typescript, Next JS 16 (App Router), and Rust
+- 🌱 I’m currently learning Typescript, Next JS 16 (App Router), and Python
 - 👯 I’m willing to collaborate on any React JS project
 - 🤔 I’m looking for jobs in Full Stack Development or Data Analytics
 - 💬 Ask me about React and Next.js
-- ⚡ Fun fact: Huge fan of Marvel Movies (seen almost every MCU movie ... up to Thunderbolts), favorite MCU character is Rocket Raccoon 🦝
+- ⚡ Fun fact: Huge fan of Marvel Movies (seen almost every MCU movie ... up to Fantastic Four: First Steps), favorite MCU character is Rocket Raccoon 🦝
 - 📫 How to reach me: email me @
 <a href="mailto:benjaminchacko@outlook.com" target="_blank">benjaminchacko@outlook.com</a> and
 connect with me on [Linkedin](https://www.linkedin.com/in/benjamin-chacko-58125060)!